vmware/secrets-manager/docs/content/documentation/production/overview.md

 To secure your system even further, follow these best practices:

-* **Restrict Namespace Access**: Tighten the security around the **vsecm-system** namespace to prevent unauthorized access.
+* **Restrict Namespace Access**: Tighten the security around the **vsecm** namespace to prevent unauthorized access.
 This could involve network policies, stricter RBAC rules, and audit logging to monitor for unusual activities.
 * **Least Privilege Principle**: Ensuring that only the minimal necessary